pawani1919/Shoe-Cart-App/README.md

 5. Given Action Column for Editing and Deleting particular shoe detail
 6. Created form & showing existed details for Editing particular shoe detail.

-*used React-toastify to show Notifications
+*used React-toastify to show Notifications*,
-*user React-redux to perform Store,Action,Dispatch,Render *added Reducer file under Redux
+*user React-redux to perform Store,Action,Dispatch,Render*, *added Reducer file under Redux*,
-*used redux-devtools-extension to see state values while performing actions (extension with chrome)
+*used redux-devtools-extension to see state values while performing actions (extension with chrome)*

-### ### THANK YOU! :)
+### ### THANK YOU! :smiley: